bytefish/bytefish.de/blog/weather_data_timeseries_analysis.md

 ## Using SQL to find the Consecutive Heat Days ##

-In the following section we can see how to import the data using the DWD Open Data and .NET, but to not get lost in technical details, let's assume the hardest part of writing the data to the RDBMS is done.
+Let's assume the hardest part of writing the data to the RDBMS is done.

-### Understanding the Database Schema ##

 The database is going to have two tables